 - 1 tbsp toasted sesame seeds

-- Put all of the ingredients in a jar and shake well.
+- Place all ingredients in a jar and shake well until emulsified.

 - Kale: I prefer Tuscan aka “Lacinato” kale for salads but you could also use curly or purple kale.